CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 #   enable = false
 ---

 You are new to Vocaloid/Miku?
-You wondering which songs should you listen first?
+You're wondering which songs should you listen first?

 Then come read this post and I will introduce you 2 quick ways to get familiar with Vocaloid/Miku 🙂.